qlyoung/lowlatency/README.md

 Low Latency targets Android but runs just fine on the desktop as well.

 Low Latency uses:
---LibGDX, a FOSS x-platform Java game framework --MyID3 for Android, a port of the excellent MyID3 library --lwbd, an extensible & extremely simple beat detection library
++ LibGDX, a FOSS x-platform Java game framework
++ MyID3 for Android, a port of the excellent MyID3 library
++ lwbd, an extensible & extremely simple beat detection library